As the web continues to evolve in form and function, today’s business owners and marketing professionals need to know how to evolve with it.

 The Department of Justice uses a series of guidelines known as WCAG (Web Content Accessibility Guidelines) to decide if a website is ADA compliant.
 At Red Orange Studio, we rely on the following free tools to explore and test site accessibility:

-If you need advice on creating an ADA compliant website, or updating your site to meet guidelines, we are certainly here to help.
+If you need advice on creating an ADA compliant website or updating your site to meet guidelines, we’re here to help!
 Let us know how we can support you on your journey toward an ADA compliant website.